-A 13th Child Is Raped And Murdered — And A Pakistani City Is Up In Arms
+A 13th Child Is Raped And Killed — And A Pakistani City Is Up In Arms

-In January, 7-year-old Zainab Amin's parents were on a religious pilgrimage in Saudi Arabia when their relatives from home in Pakistan called with the news: Their daughter didn't make it to her evening Qur'an lesson, and they were searching frantically for her.
+In January, 7-year-old Zainab Amin's parents were on a religious pilgrimage in Saudi Arabia when their relatives back in Pakistan called with the news: Their daughter didn't make it to her evening Quran lesson.

 "Stay where you are," the father, Amin Ansari, recalls a relative telling him.
 "Your prayers are answered there."

-Her mother, Nusrat, says she sat in the Prophet Mohammed's mosque in Medina, praying: "Oh God, keep Zainab safe and protected.
+Her mother, Nusrat, says she sat in the Prophet Mohammad's mosque in Medina, praying: "Oh God, keep Zainab safe and protected.
 Oh God, I have come to your door like a beggar.
-Oh God, please do not send me away empty- handed."
+Oh God, please do not send me away empty-handed."

 Once famed for its Sufi shrines, Kasur, Pakistan, is now synonymous with darkness.
 During a period of two years, at least 13 children have been raped and killed in this city of less than a million people in Punjab, Pakistan's most populous state.

-Residents' anger finally exploded when Zainab went missing — snowballing into a political crisis that forced officials to act.
+Residents' anger finally exploded when Zainab went missing — snowballing into a political crisis that has forced officials to act.

-Most of the children who had disappeared in Kasur before Zainab were from poor families with little influence.
+Most of the children who disappeared in Kasur before Zainab did were from poor families who had little influence.
 But Zainab's family was different.
 They are conservative, middle-class Muslims.
-Zainab's father is a bearded, neatly-attired civil servant.
+Zainab's father is a bearded, neatly attired civil servant.
 Her mother is a schoolteacher.

-Zainab's cousin, who's about her age, was meant to keep an eye on her as they walked to class.
+Zainab's cousin, who is about her age, was supposed to keep an eye on her as they walked to class.
 But he lost sight of her in a crowd of kids.
 Her relatives frantically searched for her.
-A nearby shop gave them CCTV footage showing her walking with a young adult male.
+A nearby shop gave them closed-circuit TV footage showing her walking with a young adult male.
 They tweeted it out, asking for help, alongside an image of Zainab: a green-eyed little girl wearing a pink jacket.

 Horrified Pakistanis followed her disappearance on social media.
 News organizations rushed in, following every development.
 Audiences identified with "that sweet little child's face," says Amber Rahim Shamsi, host of a local television program, Newswise, that followed the case.
 "People could relate to her, and feel it — feel the pain."

-The pressure of Kasur's citizens may move Pakistan's institutions closer to protecting its children.
-And residents have also put police and politicians on notice that Pakistanis appear increasingly willing, and able, to demand change.
+The pressure of Kasur's residents may move Pakistan's institutions closer to protecting its children.
+And residents have put police and politicians on notice that Pakistanis appear increasingly willing, and able, to demand change.

 "They got encouragement," says Waqas Abid, a lawyer who leads a human rights group, the Good Thinkers Organization.
 "People are hopeful now the situation will change."